symak0425/react-native-demo-app/README.md

 npx react-native run-ios
 ```

-Bare in mind that running the application on devices instead of simulators/emulators may require additional code signing that you need to do on your end
+Bare in mind that running the application on devices instead of simulators/emulators may require additional code signing that you need to do on your end.
+Due to an issue on the current demo app version of React-Native (0.71.3), the player will render only when running the build on a physical iOS device.